Credentialing & Enrollment Services

 Enrollment is the contractual process after credentials are verified, the payer establishes the provider as a participating network member, assigns them a payer-specific provider ID, sets their fee schedule rates, and activates their NPI for claims processing.
 Without completed enrollment, verified credentials alone are not enough to bill.

-For Medicare and Medicaid, enrollment is governed by CMS requirements and processed through PECOS (Provider Enrollment, Chain, and Ownership System) for Medicare and state-specific Medicaid enrollment portals.
-For commercial payers, enrollment is managed through proprietary payer credentialing systems, many of which require credentialing applications through CAQH ProView a centralized credentialing data repository that most major commercial payers use as the primary credentialing data source.
+For Medicare and Medicaid, enrollment is governed by CMS requirements and processed through PECOS (Provider Enrollment, Chain, and Ownership System) or state-specific portals.
+For commercial payers, enrollment is managed through proprietary systems or CAQH ProView — a centralized credentialing data repository that most major commercial payers use as the primary data source.
+Understanding both processes and managing them in parallel is what separates a credentialing service that gets providers enrolled in 60-90 days from one that takes 150+ days.

 The Revenue Impact of Credentialing Gaps